xelis-project/xelis-genesix-wallet/README.md

 cd xelis-genesix-wallet
 ```

-2. Install the required dependencies and generate glue code :
+2. Install the required dependencies and generate glue code:

 ```
 just init
 ```

-3. Connect your device or emulator and run the application:
+3. Run the app for the current device:

 ```
 flutter run --release
 ```

-4. Or, build the binary file:
+4. Or, build the application for your platform (e.g. ``windows``, etc.):

 ```
-flutter build --release
+flutter build <platform>
 ```

 For platform-specific instructions and additional configuration steps, please refer to the documentation available by following the links provided.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to Genesix, please follow our [contribution guidelines](CONTRIBUTING.md) and submit a pull request.

 ## License